-Family – She and her husband John, who works at the Telluride library, have been together for 29 years.
+Family – She and her husband John, who works at the Telluride library, have been together for 33 years.
 They raised two kids on Hastings Mesa, above Placerville, Colorado.
-Kirk, now 25, graduated from Stanford University and lives in San Diego with his fiancee Elena.
-Kelsey, 23, graduated from the Evergreen State College and lives in Olympia, Washington.
-The family dog, Taos came from Second Chance and keeps bears and coyotes away from their home on Tomten Farm.
+Kirk, now almost 30, graduated from Stanford University and lives in the Bay Area of California with his wife, Elena Higuchi as she finishes her medical residency.
+Kelsey, 27, graduated from the Evergreen State College and lives in Renton, Washington with her partner Rich The family dog, Taos, came from Second Chance and keeps bears and coyotes away from their home on Tomten Farm.

 Home – Tomten Farm is a solar-powered, permaculture-based “more than organic” farm at 9000’ elevation.
 Vegetables, culinary and medicinal herbs are grown and sold at local farmers’ markets and restaurants.
-Kris manages 3 – 8 interns each year in conjunction with SWIRL (Southwest Institute for Resilience).
+Kris and her farm manager oversee farm interns each year in conjunction with SWIRL (Southwest Institute for Resilience).
 The interns work on the farm in exchange for room and board, classes and hands-in-the-dirt experience in farming, gardening and sustainable living skills.
 Kris provides farm tours and work projects for countless local school groups, the Telluride Academy, college classes, Outward Bound, other educational groups and interested individuals.

-Current work – Over the last few months, Kris has been working with the San Miguel County Open Space Commission to help create a pilot Payment for Ecological Services (PES) program focused on Soil Health.
-This project is designed to create a framework whereby farmers and ranchers could receive payments based on increasing soil health resulting in greater fertility, soil water holding capacity and carbon sequestration.
+Prior to being elected commissioner, Kris worked with the San Miguel County Open Space Commission to help create a pilot Payment for Ecological Services (PES) program focused on Soil Health.
+This project is ongoing with a goal of creating a framework whereby farmers and ranchers could receive payments based on increasing soil health resulting in greater fertility, soil water holding capacity and carbon sequestration.

 “I have lived off-grid, using renewable energy, for over 25 years on Hastings Mesa, above Sawpit.
 I helped organize the first composting efforts at Telluride Bluegrass Festival which expanded in 2004 from composting for vendors to composting for all attendees.
 That has expanded to where nearly every festival in the region has a composting component.
 I have supervised crews from 20-40 volunteers who help educate festival attendees about recycling and composting.
 I’m particularly pleased that with EcoAction Partners we assisted Mountainfilm Festival in reducing their waste stream by 80%.